Sorting Colors and Shapes Preschool Math Play

 Easy math activity counting and sorting objects

-Sorting helps kids recognize color and size variations, as well as different textures and weights.
+Sorting helps kids recognize color and size variations, as well as differences in texture and weight.

 Counting helps kids learn the relationship between a number and the amount (number of things) it represents.

-Activities with easy set ups are ones parents and teachers love most, especially when the activities use recyclables or throwaways.
-We save time and money when we reuse items already conveniently on hand.
+Activities with easy set ups are ones parents and teachers love most, especially when the activities use recycled or repurposed items.
+We save time and money when we reuse items already on hand.

 In this activity, setup is minimal, and kids can help with preparing the activity if preferred.